bevvalentine/bevvalentine/README.md

-- 👋 Hi, I’m @bevvalentine
+- 👋 Hi, I’m Bev Gagnon
 - 👀 I’m interested in hiking, running, backpacking, camping, and learning code
 - 🌱 I’m currently learning how to set up an online portfolio
 - 💞️ I’m looking to collaborate on job searching